cmeessen/Scripts/paraview2gmsh/README.md

 Converts profiles obtained in ParaView to gmsh for further usage e.g. in Lynx or Golem.
 Written in Python3.

+> **IMPORTANT:**
+> currently the script only supports profiles parallely to the y-axis!

+**Todo**
+  - add support for arbitrary profile directions
+  - implement physical lines for side boundary conditions
+  - command line support

 ## Prerequisites

 Requires [Gmsh](http://gmsh.info/) and [pygmsh](https://github.com/nschloe/pygmsh).